 1.1.
-Description of Company
+Description of Company/Organization

-General Coatings Manufacturing Corporation (GCMC) and its Universal Polymers Corp (UPC) brand is a well-known spray polyurethane foam (SPF) manufacturer based in the United States with facilities in Arlington, TX and Fresno, CA. GCMC specializes in the production of coatings such as high performance spray polyurethane foam systems for residential, industrial, and commercial application.
+General Coatings Manufacturing Corporation (GCMC) is a well-known spray polyurethane foam (SPF) manufacturer based in the United States, with facilities in Arlington, TX and Fresno, CA. GCMC specializes in the production of coatings such as high performance spray polyurethane foam systems for residential, industrial, and commercial application.
 With a strong focus on quality and innovation, GCMC prides themselves in ensuring their products meet stringent industry standards by regularly upgrading their ISO 9001:2015 compliant facilities with the latest manufacturing technologies.

-UPC brand closely monitors incoming raw materials, its formulas, manufacturing process and finished foam systems with its ISO 9001:2015 program as well as meeting ASTM C1029 and ISO 1100 criteria.
-They utilize Intertek for their audit services to ensure code compliance performance for their spray foam products.
+GCMC brand closely monitors incoming raw materials, its formulas, manufacturing process and finished foam systems with its ISO 9001:2015 program as well as meeting ASTM C1029 and many ASTM coated foamed roofing standards.
+They utilize Intertek, Underwriters Laboratory, and FM Global for their audit services to ensure code compliance performance for their spray foam products.